-In 2015, Westmoreland County Community College will conduct classes in a new home in downtown Latrobe.
+This fall, Westmoreland County Community College will open WCCC-Latrobe, a new center on Depot Street in downtown Latrobe.

-The 30,000-square-foot facility will be located on 1.8 acres stretching from Depot Street to Jefferson Street.
-The two-story facility will house general and computer classrooms, labs for biology, chemistry and allied health, faculty and administrative offices, student study areas and multipurpose rooms for community activities.
+The 30,000-square-foot facility is located on 1.8 acres stretching from Depot Street to Jefferson Street.
+The two-story facility houses general and computer classrooms, labs for biology, chemistry and allied health, faculty and administrative offices, student study areas and multipurpose rooms for community activities.

-WCCC-Latrobe will replace the Laurel Center, located across Loyalhanna Creek on Lloyd Ave., which was formerly occupied by Kennametal.
+WCCC-Latrobe replaces the Laurel Center, located across Loyalhanna Creek on Lloyd Ave., which was formerly occupied by Kennametal.

 A master facilities study conducted by the college in 2008 determined that the Laurel Center was in need of significant upgrades.
 Since its opening in August 1989, approximately 14,000 area residents have taken classes at the center.

 Rather than make costly repairs to the aging facility, the college worked with Latrobe government, business and community leaders to determine how best WCCC could serve the community as well as suitable locations.

 With community input, the college recognized the importance of relocating the center to a site in downtown Latrobe in order to continue to be part of the economic development and revitalization of the city.”

 The college’s plans for the center have been well-received and have generated much excitement among the Latrobe community.

 The Katherine Mabis McKenna Foundation donated a $500,000 grant to support the project.